NikoJokela/Harjoitustehtavat/README.md

 def poista_elokuva(elokuva:str, kellonaika:str, sali:int) -> bool: #poistaa tällä hetkellä monta elokuvaa, jos kellonaika on sama!
     #del ohjelmalista[elokuva]

     with open("ohjelmalista.txt","r") as ol:
         rivit = ol.readlines()
     with open("ohjelmalista.txt","w") as ol:
             for rivi in rivit:
-                if (elokuva and kellonaika and sali) not in rivi: ol.write(rivi)
+                if sali and kellonaika and elokuva not in rivi: ol.write(rivi)
     return True

 def tulosta_ohjelmalista():
     #if len(ohjelmalista) > 0: